chcko/chcko/README.rst

 - Teachers see what their classes/students have done so far (*done* query)

-- Users initially get a generated role (generated random strings for each), which they can change, though (*edits* query).
+- Users initially get a generated role (generated random strings for each), which they can change, though (*org* query).
   There users can choose a color to help then see in which role they are.

-- Registered users can have more roles (*roles* query).
+- Registered users can have more roles.
   Registration can also be done via Google, Twitter, Facebook or LinkedIn.

 Design
 ======

-The code tries to stay minimal.
+The code tries to stay minimal:
 Python 3 with `bottle`_ and a DB for the roles and problems.

 Database: